gauravgangwarweb/Bookstore/README.md

 # 📖 [Book Store] <a name="about-project"></a>

 **[Book Store]** is a Single page application.
 It is developed using React Library.
-It allows users to add new book, edit book, remove book and to manage their statuse on the book reading progress.
+It allows users to add new book, edit book, remove book and to manage their status on the book reading progress.

 ## 🛠 Built With <a name="built-with"></a>